permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 Looking in the static directory we now see that a third generated file has appeard: `hello.data`.
-Reloading our web app we should now see the same console output that our native binary produced.
+Reloading our web app we should now see the same console output that our local binary produced.

 ## A resizable Raylib app

-Porting native command line applications to the web is not terribly useful, so let's do something a bit more complicated.
+Porting command line applications to the web is not terribly useful, so let's do something a bit more complicated.
 The goal
 of this section is to create a resizable window drawing some centered text.
-On native this will be a standard window in whatever window manager is being used, e.g. X. On the web our "window" will be a canvas that fills the content area of the browser window and resizes with it.
+On our local system this will be a standard window in whatever window manager is being used, e.g. [X][12].
+On the web our "window" will be a canvas that fills the content area of the browser window and resizes with it.